relari-ai/continuous-eval/docs/src/content/docs/metrics/Generation/LLM-Based/llm_faithfulness.md

 ### Definition

-Faithfulness measures how grounded is the generated answer on the retrieved contexts.
+**LLM-based Faithfulness** measures how grounded is the generated answer on the retrieved contexts.

 We have two different ways of prompting the LLM to calculate faithfulness: